-Having an Australian bank account will ensure that you have easy access to your money to pay for your accommodation, bills, tuition fees and living expenses and allow your employer to deposit your pay into your account if you choose to work.
+Having an Australian bank account will ensure that you have easy access to your money to pay for your accommodation, tuition fees and living expenses, and will allow your employer to deposit pay into your account if you choose to work.
 It is important that you are aware of the following banking information:

 - Banks in Australia

 Ten things to look for when selecting a bank in Australia

 - Automatic teller machines (ATMs)

 There are four major banks in Australia:

 - Australia and New Zealand Banking Group (ANZ)

 - Commonwealth Bank of Australia (CBA)

 - National Australia Bank (NAB)

 - Westpac Banking Corporation.